baorina/BONBID-HIE-MICCAI2023/bonbidhie2023_algorithm/README.md

         -v $SCRIPTPATH/output/:/output/ \
         bondbidhie2023_algorithm

-But for uploading algorithm docker to grand challenge server, please use the codes that I provided in test.sh
+But for uploading algorithm docker to the grand challenge server, please use the codes that I provided in test.sh.

 docker run --rm \
         --memory="${MEM_LIMIT}" \